krenyy/botw/actor_stuff/bphysics/actor_collision.md

 <img src=res/collision-error.png width="500">
 ___
 ## Vertices
-Each `vertex_x` point defines a single vertex in a 3-dimensional space.
-What you can do for the time being is exporting a model as `.obj` and modifying all `v x y z` to the correct format.
+Each `vertex_x` point defines a single vertex in a 3-dimensional space. ~~What you can do for the time being is exporting a model as `.obj` and modifying all `v x y z` to the correct format.~~ I since wrote a simple script to export Blender objects as RigidBody shapes in the correct format.
+Though you still need to simplify and split your mesh to convex shape objects (As shown in the picture above) before running it.
+[Here's the script](scripts/blender_test_script.py)